Ferraria ferrariola (Jacq.) Willd.

-Moraea ferrariola (basionym), Ferraria angustifolia, Ferraria antherosa, Ferraria longa, Ferraria minor, Ferraria viridiflora
+Moraea ferrariola, Ferraria angustifolia, Ferraria antherosa, Ferraria longa, Ferraria minor, Ferraria viridiflora

 Color: Greenish-white or pale greenish-yellow to greenish-blue

 Bloom Time: Summer to early fall

-Ferraria ferrariola is a very rare flowering plant with greenish-white or pale greenish-yellow to greenish-blue flowers with the outer segments finely striped with short dark lines.
+Ferraria ferrariola is a rare flowering plant with greenish-white or pale greenish-yellow to greenish-blue flowers with the outer segments finely striped with short dark lines.
 Other distinguishing characteristics are a stem not covered with leaf sheaths and red or purple-spotted basal leaf sheaths.
-It is sweetly scented.
-Each bloom lasts only a day, but are borne over two months.
+The flowers are sweetly scented.
+Each flower lasts only a day but is borne over two months.

 How to Grow and Care

 Ferrarias are easy bulbs to grow.
 These plants prefer to be located in full sun or semi-shade in loamy, well-drained soil just beneath the surface (1-2 inches/2.5-5 cm).
 Plants in too much shade will fail to bloom and will eventually die out.
 The rarer species are generally best grown in pots or containers.

 The care of Ferraria corms doesn't require too much either.
-Once their spring flowering has completed, the foliage will slowly begin to fade, and the Ferraria flowers go dormant in summer.
+Once their spring flowering has completed, the foliage will slowly fade, and the Ferraria plants go dormant in summer.
 During this time, all watering should be limited.